Oestrogen (or estrogen) dominance is a term used for when we have too much oestrogen (or too little progesterone to balance it out).

 - Probiotics – for improved digestion

-Do make sure you get advice from your health practitioner before taking any new supplements.
+Do check out my collection at Live Better With Menopause for good brands. (make sure you get advice from your health practitioner before taking any new supplements).

-If you think you may have oestrogen dominance, or any hormone imbalance, download this FREE Hormone Balancing Guide.
+If you think you may have oestrogen dominance, do chat to us about our comprehensive hormone testing.